 Lower School students beginning with our K3 program attend scheduled times in the library each week where they are encouraged to check out books on the library loan system.
-Thomas Sumter Academy is using RAZ KIDS Plus starting in kindergarten through the 5th grade for literacy and reading comprehension improvements.
 Incentives and appropriate recognition will be provided for our students who meet and/or exceed the assigned requirement in order to encourage our children to read.
 Our upper school students are provided virtual access to the DISCUS library system.
+A fee will be placed on books that are not returned by the designed time.